top of page

 “Different strokes for different folks” – this is a saying many know but easily forget.
 Each person is different – from the environment they grew up in, what they have accomplished, and what they had to give up in life.
 Contemporary art music, as a form of expression not reliant on words, can express the ego that emerges from the depths of an individual, capturing an essence difficult to convey with words alone.
 Similarly, this work is an expression that overflows from the reservoir of conscious and subconscious memories created by my life experiences over 33 years, and it cannot be “understood” as a “story that was woven with words”.

 I do not deny the power of words.
 In fact, I am currently telling a narrative using words.
 I know words can at times save people and become a tool to “solve” what we perceive as “problems”.
-I believe I “understand” the weight of words and “stories” in my own way.
+I believe I “understand” the weight of words and stories in my own way.
 Throughout history, humans have told countless “stories”, cooperated in creating many civilizations by believing in them together.
 At times, those stories drove the people to war and mass destruction.
 On that basis, I would suggest that if there are people who feel exhausted by a world full of contradictions and sophistry, where countless “stories” are used to manipulate and cover up the “essence” of a topic, it might be a good idea to face your heart for a while in the “world of sounds without words”.

 As I mentioned earlier, I am currently based in Taiwan.
 My goal is to reconcile the “stories” told in small communities I engage with here with my own “stories” that I have accumulated in life, and to renew the world I see.
 People are unable to escape “stories”.
-Therefore, to periodically remind myself of the limitations of narrative, I move my base every few years if the situation allows me to.
+Therefore, to periodically remind myself of the limitations of them, I move my base every few years if the situation allows me to.
 In my mind, I have many countries and regions where I would like to experience life in the future, such as India, Oman, and Mexico.
 It is my wish to learn the languages spoken in these countries, live with the people, and thoroughly digest “stories” new to me.
-I cannot wait to experience what kind of “ineffable” music comes out from me in the future.
+With that, I cannot wait to experience what kind of “ineffable” music comes out from me in the future.

 SHIMIZU Chatori, Contemporary Art Music Composer